-Even if you are using the best watercolor paint in the world, if you apply it on some random scrap of paper laying around you will quickly see that the water will simply wrinkle the paper and the ink won’t dry well properly.
+Regardless if you are using watercolor paint or if you prefer to use watercolor pencils, if you apply it on some random scrap of paper laying around you will quickly see that the water will simply wrinkle the paper and the ink won’t dry well properly.

 Criteria Of Paper For Watercolor Painting

 There are a few factors to keep in mind when buying paper for watercolors.
 The first important factor is the weight of the paper.
 This decides how the paper can absorb the water without undergoing damage.
 Although you don’t need to remember concrete numbers to decide which paper to buy, keep in mind that generally the heavier the paper the better.
 Although switching to the right paper is necessary, it isn’t going to turn you into an expert immediately.
 You might have to take a few online watercolor lessons before that happens.

 Assuming you have paper that is sufficiently heavy, you next want to look at the texture of the paper.
 This indicates how long the paper takes to absorb a certain amount of water.
 Cold pressed paper gives a rough texture that can soak up water very fast.
 On the contrary, hot pressed paper is very smooth and will take a longer time to absorb the same amount of water.
 This comes down to personal preference.
 If you like to take your time when mixing colors, choose hot pressed.
 If you can’t wait for the paint to try on the paper, choose cold pressed.

 Finally, you might come across the term acid-free paper a lot.
 If the paper contains acid it will slowly start to change color and become brittle over time.
 A disaster for your artwork!
 However, if you are just a beginner and still in the first stages of learning how to use watercolors correctly, then finding acid-free paper won’t be very important.

 Best Paper For Watercolor Painting